 Step Two: Mind dump!

 First you are going to write EVERYTHING you need to do.
-Not just your business stuff but everything that is on your mind to do with your kids, home, heath, relationships etc. Just dump it all onto paper.
+Not just your business stuff, but everything that’s on your mind (your kids, home, health, relationships, etc.).
+Just dump it all onto paper.
 From writing a marketing plan to picking up the dry cleaning!
-All of it gets written down this will stop you waking up at 3am with a “oh ****, I forgot...” - tasks tend to loop around your brain until they have a home!
+All of it gets written down.
+This will stop you waking up at 3am with an “Oh ****, I forgot...” – tasks tend to loop around your brain until they have a home!

 Include your Worry List!

 Include a list of everything you are worried about.
-This it is a great exercise to do.
+This is a great exercise to do.
 Just getting everything out of your head and onto paper is very therapeutic.
-Just seeing your fears and worries on paper can give you an entirely different perspective on them.
+Seeing your fears and worries on paper can give you an entirely different perspective on them.

 Next, go through your list and cross out the things that you have no influence over.
 Get rid of the things that you can do nothing about.
 Worrying about these things will be a complete and utter waste of time and energy.

 Then create a Wait to Worry List and move anything that could be a problem in the future to this list.
-Then commit to only worrying about these things, if and when, they actually become a real problem.
+Commit to only worrying about these things if and when they actually become a real problem.

-Most people find that most of the things on their worry list can be crossed off their list completely, or moved to their Wait to Worry List.
+Most people find that most of the things on their Worry List can be either crossed off their list entirely or moved to their Wait to Worry List.

 Step Three: Create your Projects Page

-Under each heading, write everything you need to do.
-Break large projects down into bullet points for now; you don’t need to go into loads of details.
+Under each heading, write down everything you need to do.
+Break large projects down into bullet points for now; you don’t need to go into loads of detail.

-On the right-hand side of the page (your Action Page), split the page into the following four quadrants.
+On the right-hand side of the page, split the page into the following four quadrants.
 Do this at the END of the day – ready for the next day.
 Write any appointments at the top.

-If you prefer online -Trello is a brilliantly simple way of tracking projects in exactly the same way.
+If you prefer online solutions, Trello is a brilliantly simple way of tracking projects in exactly the same way.